This article has been updated with new information for 2019.

 Denim Group is best known in the marketplace as an application security solution provider.
 With our ThreadFix vulnerability resolution platform we know a thing or two about identifying, mitigating, and remediating vulnerable applications.
-We are less well known for network security services, although we’ve built a world-class consulting team that I’d put up against any others in the information security realm.
+We are less well known for network security and strategic services, although we’ve built a world-class consulting team that I’d put up against any others in the information security realm.

 These steps include doing the following activities.